fenago/deep-learning-for-nlp/Lab Guides/chapter_06/Lab_3.md

 # Next

-In the next chapter, you will discover how you can prepare text data using the Keras deep learning library.
+In the next lab, you will discover how you can prepare text data using the Keras deep learning library.